aidhayes/project-symmetry/README.md

 # project-symmetry
+## Introduction
-Semantic comparison between Wikipedia articles
+Semantic comparison between entire Wikipedia articles in different languages so that we can suggest edits.
+## Installation
+### Python
+Version 3.7.4
+### NLTK
+In terminal:
+pip3 install nltk